 Process for trichomes and lesser-known cannabinoids

-While not nearly as effective as buds or sugar leaves in terms of cannabinoid or terpene production, cannabis fan leaves can still be processed into other cannabis-related products and concentrates if any trichomes are present.
+Cannabis fan leaves produce far fewer cannabinoids and other active components than buds or sugar leaves, but you can process them into other cannabis-related products and concentrates if any trichomes are present.
 Cultivars with especially resinous production will have more valuable fan leaves for extraction machines.
 While many home growers use their fan leaves as a dietary supplement, commercial processors can make hash or ointments with anti-inflammatory properties thanks to the abundance of THCA, THCVA, and other lesser-known cannabinoids.

 Inputs for making edibles

-Does your brand and/or dispensary offer edibles?
-If so, you can easily transform your discarded leaves into valuable fodder for things like cannabis coconut oil, cannabutter, or herbal teas.
-Again, these leaves can still contain valuable trichomes and cannabinoids if they’ve been kept in good health, which can result in some pretty powerful edibles at a much lower cost for you and your team.
+You can easily transform your discarded leaves into valuable fodder for things like cannabis coconut oil, cannabutter, or herbal teas.
+Again, these leaves can still contain some valuable trichomes and cannabinoids if they’ve been kept in good health, which can result in some pretty powerful edibles at a much lower cost for you and your team.

 Should you remove fan leaves?